gregorio-project/gregorio/UPGRADE.md

 To better comply with the TeXLive directory structure, the location of `gregoriotex.sty` and `gregoriosyms.sty` have changed.

-*Linux and other users installing from source:* You will need to manually remove the old versions of these files to avoid version conflicts. `install-gtex.sh` will be modified in a future beta to do this for you.
+*Linux and other users installing from source:* `install-gtex.sh` should remove the old versions before installing the new one.

-*Mac users installing via pkg:* Please run Uninstall-Gregorio.pkg before installing 4.2.
+*Mac users installing via pkg installer:* The installer does not attempt to remove the old versions before installing the new ones.
+Please run Uninstall-Gregorio.pkg before installing 4.2 to ensure that the old versions don't cause any problems.

 *Windows users:* Your installer already should remove old versions of GregorioTeX before installing the new ones.

-Please file a bug report if you have a problem with this process.
+As always, please file a bug report if you have any problems with the update process.

 ### Parmesan font renamed to Grana Padano